Serpentine Squiggles

 The gap between two sentences is the relational distance between them.
 What’s the relationship between them?
 For instance:

-A subject is also related to things nearby in time or space (after the rain, a rainbow), and things that share properties with it (the rain descended and the excavation team with it), and so on.
+A subject is also related to things nearby in time or space (after the rain, a rainbow), and things that share properties with it (the rain descended and with it the excavation team), and so on.
 This all isn’t exhaustive (I’d argue there can even be a kind of stylistic relation formed between sentences that structally mirror each other and nothing else), but you get the idea I’m gesturing towards.

 Relational distance is fundamental to what scenes are — it’s people doing stuff in a specific place during a certain interval.
 Many writing manuals privilege that unity of time and space in their definition of scene, and it’s very important, but I hope you can see that it’s just a consequence of profluence as a guiding principle: telling a story by locking into the here and now is just a logical way to minimize relational distance, especially if you’re doing sensory reification.